-U.K., 1982, 95 min, 35mm, Dir.
+U.K., 1982, 95 min, Digital, Dir.
 Alan Parker, Rated R, Warner Bros.

 "A bold, relentless visualization…without question the best of all serious fiction films devoted to rock." —Roger Ebert

 Pink Floyd’s seminal double album received the film treatment in 1982 with Pink Floyd – The Wall, featuring a script written by Roger Waters himself and directed by Alan Parker with animated segments by cartoonist Gerald Scarfe.
 Floyd “Pink” Pinkerton is a depressed and emotionally detached rock star.
 Over the years, Pink has built a metaphorical (and sometimes physical) wall to guard his psyche, which has endured a number of beatings, including the death of his father at a young age, an oppressively overprotective mother, and a humiliating school system.
 The soundtrack, featuring all but two of the original album’s songs, is accompanied by disturbing surreal imagery that includes goose-stepping Nazi hammers and a judge drawn as a pair of wig-wearing buttocks.
-A cult classic, Pink Floyd – The Wall is an anthem against non-conformity and institutional corruption that still speaks to us 35 years later.

-The Gables Cinema presents the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters every Saturday at 11:30 pm.
-Tickets include a free popcorn and happy hour.
-Please note that unclaimed pre-ordered tickets will be sold to the waitline 30 mins after showtime.
+After Hours is the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters on weekends.
+Please note that unclaimed pre-ordered tickets will be sold to the rush line 30 mins after showtime.

 As a member, you are supporting the continued success of our After Hours program.
-Yearly After Hours membership pays for itself with reduced-price tickets at $5.00 instead of $8.00.
-Online ticket fees are waived for After Hours screenings and 4 free tickets to our regular price screenings are included.
+Yearly After Hours membership pays for itself with reduced-price tickets at $5.00.